-“If you’re a poor child growing up in what seems like Victorian Britain at times, schools have to provide basic parenting and other services.”With a certain interesting irony, I could, if I were to borrow the Left's modus operandi, protest that this is deeply offensive to the many parents who, despite desperately straitened means, manage to give their children breakfast and bring them to school as clean and neatly-dressed as possible without any outside help.
+“If you’re a poor child growing up in what seems like Victorian Britain at times, schools have to provide basic parenting and other services.”With a certain interesting irony, I could borrow the Left's customary modus operandi and protest that this is deeply offensive to the many parents who, despite desperately straitened means, manage to give their children breakfast and bring them to school as clean and neatly-dressed as possible without any outside help.

 This seamless elision of poor personal hygiene with government policy is at best simplistic.
 Teachers report that there are children arriving in Reception class unable to use a knife and fork or hold a pencil and some are barely toilet-trained (possibly the real reason for installing school washing machines); the level of support required to overcome such monumental parental inadequacy is surely beyond the means of any UK government.

-Meanwhile, far from the 'extra mouth to feed' of Victorian times, nearly every British child has become a goose that lays golden eggs.
+Meanwhile, far from being an extra mouth to feed on limited resources, a British child can now be a goose that lays golden eggs.
 For some low income households, the weekly child benefit (£20.70 for the first and £13.70 each for the rest) may be doubled or trebled once benefit payments and tax credits are taken into account; under the circumstances, although poor money management undoubtedly plays a part, the term 'Victorian poverty' is hardly appropriate, however appealing to headline-writers.